coralproject/talk/README.md

 ### Configuration

-The Talk application looks for the following configuration values either as environment variables or via an `.env` file:
+The Talk application looks for the following configuration values either as environment variables:

 - `TALK_MONGO_URL` (*required*) - the database connection string for the MongoDB database.
 - `TALK_REDIS_URL` (*required*) - the database connection string for the Redis database.